 Treatment and prevention of Ringworm in Horses

 Many therapies you have to use for Ringworm infection.
 Most ringworm infections will heal themselves eventually, although they may spread to other animals if you not treated.
 You have to remove all scabs and infected hairs and burns them.
 Scrub the affected areas and surrounding hair for 1 to 2 minutes daily for five days with one of the following treatments:

 A specific ringworm cream (e.g., Fungizone).

 Controlling the Ringworm in horses is essential.
-In this article, I have discussed the causal agent, transmission, symptoms of ringworm infection, treatment, prevention and control which is necessary and you have help to know the disease information.
-It is a fungal skin infection in horses which can spread rapidly.
+In this article, I have discussed the causal agent, transmission, symptoms of ringworm infection, treatment, prevention, and control which is necessary and you have help to know the disease information.
+It is a fungal skin infection in horses that can spread rapidly.
 So it should be controlled carefully.